The Jungle Book (1967 film): Casting

+Disney had vultures bearing a physical and vocal resemblance to The Beatles, including the signature mop-top haircut.
+It was planned to have the members of the band to both voice the characters and sing their song, "That's What Friends Are For".
+However, at the time, The Beatles' John Lennon refused to work on animated films, which led to the idea being discarded.
+The casting of the vultures still brought a British Invasion musician, Chad Stuart of the duo Chad & Jeremy.
+In earlier drafts of the scene the vultures had a near-sighted rhinoceros friend named Rocky, who was to be voiced by Frank Fontaine, but Disney decided to cut the character, feeling that the film already had enough action with the monkeys and vultures.

-Disney also cast other prominent actors such as George Sanders as Shere Khan and Sebastian Cabot as Bagheera.
-Additionally, he cast regular Disney voices such as Sterling Holloway as Kaa, J. Pat O'Malley as Colonel Hathi and Buzzie the Vulture, and Verna Felton as Hathi's wife.
-This was Felton's last film before her death.
-David Bailey was originally cast as Mowgli, but his voice changed during production, leading Bailey to not fit the "young innocence of Mowgli's character" at which the producers were aiming.
-As a result, director Wolfgang Reitherman cast his son Bruce, who had just voiced Christopher Robin in Winnie the Pooh and the Honey Tree.
-The animators shot footage of Bruce as a guide for the character's performance.
+Child actor David Bailey was originally cast as Mowgli, but during the film's production he hit puberty, and his voice changed.
+As a result, Wolfgang Reitherman replaced him with his son Bruce, who had just voiced Christopher Robin in Winnie the Pooh and the Honey Tree.
+The animators also shot a live-action footage of Bruce Reitherman as a guide for the character's animation performance.
 Child actress Darlene Carr was going around singing in the studio when composers Sherman Brothers asked her to record a demo of "My Own Home".
 Carr's performance impressed Disney enough for him to cast her as the role of the human girl.

-In the original book, the vultures are grim and evil characters who feast on the dead.
-Disney lightened it up by having the vultures bearing a physical and vocal resemblance to The Beatles, including the signature mop-top haircut.
-It was also planned to have the members of the band to both voice the characters and sing their song, "That's What Friends Are For".
-However, at the time, The Beatles' John Lennon refused to work on animated films which led to the idea being discarded.
-The casting of the vultures still brought a British Invasion musician, Chad Stuart of the duo Chad & Jeremy.
-In earlier drafts of the scene the vultures had a near-sighted rhinoceros friend named Rocky, who was to be voiced by Frank Fontaine.
-However, Disney decided to cut the character, feeling that the film already had enough action with the monkeys and vultures.
+Clint Howard was cast as Hathi Jr.

+Early in the film's development, Bill Peet suggested Howard Morris for the role of Bagheera, but Disney did not approve of the choice, with Wolfgang Reitherman and other animators preferring either Rod Taylor, Karl Swenson or Sebastian Cabot.
+Cabot was the final choice.
+Several of the studio's voice regulars were cast in the film, including Sterling Holloway as Kaa, J. Pat O'Malley as both Colonel Hathi and Buzzie the Vulture, and Verna Felton as Winifred.